People tab access and permissions

 The member list

-The list shows every current member, including external collaborators, plus any pending invitations.
+The list shows all current members, including external collaborators, along with any pending invitations.
 Members who have been removed or who have left the workspace are not retained on this list.
 Available information:- Name and email

 - Role: Owner, admin, editor, viewer, or collaborator